ThomasSiby/Gas_adsorption_on_2D_materials/README.md

 	ion_rad: Ionic radius of the elements
 	density: density of the elements

-- notebooks to reproduce the cross-validated models shown in the paper `....`.
+- notebooks to reproduce the cross-validated models shown in the paper Phys.
+Chem.
+Chem.
+Phys., 2023 (https://doi.org/10.1039/D3CP00613A).
 Both with the statistical fingerprints described in the paper (`simple_ml.ipynb`), as well as SOAP (`soapy_ml.ipynb`).
 Fitting and plotting functionality is provided by the module `sklearn_utils.py`.

 - some experiments with models from the Open-Catalyst-Project to check whether those models could be used as an off-the-shelf surrogate for our problem or at least provide meaningful correlation to the data collected in the experiment. `relax_ocp.ipynb`